 Regular attendance invites a student to build habits that promote lifelong success.
 Due to state legislation, Logos Academy records both excused absences as well as unlawful absences that lead to truancy.

-Pre-planned absence requests can be submited HERE for future absences, such as vacations, family events, college visits, schedule surgeries, etc.
+Daily absences and planned absences can be recorded HERE .
+Planned absences include vacations, family events, college visits, schedule surgeries, etc.

 All doctor’s notes should be emailed to firstname.lastname@example.org or turned in to the student’s homeroom teacher.